ToxicFrog/ss1edit/README.md

     required = false

 If true, `flags.parse()` will raise an error if the given flag is not specified on the command line, even if it has a default value.

-    repeated = false

-If true, multiple flags affecting this key (including multiple copies of this flag) are allowed on the command line.
-If false, this will result in an error.

     key = nil